sharmaparas12/Twitter_Project/Readme.md

 # API End Points

-1. POST `/api/v1/tweets`
+1. POST

+    1.`/api/v1/tweets`
        - In the body, accepts content-text with #tags.

+    2.'/api/vi/tweets/likes
+       -Toggles a like on the tweet or comment

+    3.'/api/v1/comment
+       -To comment on a tweet
+       -To comment on a comment
+       -Accepts text to comment on the tweet